 Biden and Modi are looking to tighten US-India ties as concerns over China rise

-NEW DELHI -- President Joe Biden and Prime Minister Narendra Modi are certainly putting in the time to cultivate their relationship.
+Having feted Modi with a state visit to Washington in June, Biden is banking on the idea that successful diplomacy depends on personal connections.
+But any connection will largely be outside of the public view.
+White House reporters traveling with Biden were denied access to the leaders' meeting.
+Indian state media released on social media pictures of the leaders during the 52-minute meeting.

-Less than three months after honoring Modi with a state visit to the White House, Biden is to arrive in New Delhi on Friday -- a day before the start of the Group of 20 summit there -- to squeeze in another round of one-on-one talks with the leader of the world's most populous nation.
+A White House statement issued after the meeting reaffirmed U.S.-India partnerships on several fronts, especially with regard to computer chips, telecommunications, higher education, access to shipping lanes in the Indo-Pacific and the reduction of carbon emissions that contribute to climate change.

-There have been more than a dozen in-person or virtual engagements between the leaders since 2021 as both have looked to tighten the U.S.-India partnership amid shared major concerns.
+The two have had more than a dozen in-person or virtual engagements since 2021 as both look to tighten the U.S.-India partnership amid shared major concerns.
 Those include an increasingly assertive China and monumental challenges posed by climate change, artificial intelligence, global supply chain resilience and other issues.

 Modi has heavily branded the summit as his own.
-The Indian prime minister has pictures of himself posted along the highway from the airport, greeting G-20 delegates with quotes about the need to address climate change.
+The Indian prime minister has pictures of himself posted along the highway from the airport, greeting G-20 delegates with quotes about climate change, innovation and India's unique role as an advocate for developing countries.
 As a result, Biden will be something of a houseguest when he meets with his Indian counterpart.

 Biden, a center-left Democrat, and Modi, a conservative Hindu nationalist, are hardly ideological soul mates.
 Yet, both leaders are increasingly drawn together by China's military and economic maneuverings in the Indo-Pacific.